 FORCED CELL MOVES (8 Hours)

-A review of the Department’s Use of Force policy and how it applies to forced cell move situations.
-This course also provides an introduction to the Department’s procedure for conducting forced cell moves and the equipment necessary for the procedure.
-Practical application exercises in pinning, using riot shields, use of restraints, and forced cell moves will be done to emphasize conduct and teamwork.
-A mild chemical agent exposure is included in this class.
+A review of the Department's Use of Force policy and how it applies to forced cell move situations.
+This course also provides an introduction to the Department's procedure for conducting forced cell moves and the equipment necessary for the procedure.
+Practical application exercises in pinning, using control shields, use of restraints, and forced cell moves will be done to emphasize proper conduct and teamwork.

 Call the Academy for Pre-Service start dates.